COMPLETE MAINTENANCE SERVICE

 FINAL QUALITY CONTROL

 Rigorous quality checks are carried out at each stage of the servicing process.
 During the final check, the power reserve, timing accuracy and aesthetic appearance of your watch are verified one last time against manufacturing specifications to guarantee the highest possible standard of quality.
-One of the machines we employ for this is the Elma cyclomotion, it works to simulate the customers wrist movements, thus helping us to determine the final time keeping accuracy of the watch and power reserve in the automatic watches.
+One of the machines we employ for this is the Elma cyclomotion, the timepiece is tested for a minimum of 24 hours to stabilize all its moving components, and in automatic calibers to check the power reserve.

 Work carried out during a complete overhaul is covered by our 12 or 24 months warranty.
 We have upgrade our warranties to 24 months on services on Omega and other selected models of Longines, Rado and Tissot watches.
 Anomalies caused by normal wear and tear, anomalies relating to a shock, abnormal use, incorrect handling, work carried out on the watch by someone other than A.J.
 Watch Repairs or an Authorized Repair Center (in the case of the brands we are an authorized repair center for), or failure to observe the recommended water-resistant handling or service intervals are not covered by the service warranty.